WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 } );
 ```

-The same example would also work if you are using local context:
+The same example would also work if you were using local context:

 ```javascript
 store( 'myFruitPlugin', {